 Pick Up and Delivery Procedures

-Meals should be picked up at the Wabash Activity Center (300 S 5th St) between 10:45am and 11:00am on your assigned delivery day.
+Meals should be picked up at the Meals On Wheels (1621 South 25th Street) between 10:45am and 11:00am on your assigned delivery day.

 - Check the route sheet for that day.
 It contains the names of clients on your route, as well as their addresses and directions to their homes.
 Note: Changes can occur weekly on each route, so please look over the list of stops for the day.
 Deliver only to clients listed on the route sheet.

 - Most deliveries consists of two components, a hot meal and a cold meal.
 Hot and cold components are packed in separate bags.

 - When returning bags, please return any ice packs that are inside.

 - Before leaving to deliver your meals, please make sure that the delivery bags you have taken each contain the correct number of hot entrees and cold portions.
 This will prevent a return trip and subsequent late delivery of meals.

 - Please call the Meals on Wheels office (812-232-3878) if there are any clients who will not answer the door or are not at home on your route.